Kolya080808/Kolya080808/README.md

 - Finalist of Innopolis Open International Olympiad on Information Security
 - Finalist of UgraCTF
 - Finalist of the Open Online Tatarstan Republic Information Security Tournament GO CTF 2025.
+- Participant of the Second WWCTF (47th place).

 ## ~P.S.:~